How to Cope with ‘Fanxiety’ and Game Day Jitters

 Find Solidarity

 Win or lose, the act of cheering for a sports team can reinforce one’s sense of community.
 If your team wins, “Give yourself a chance to celebrate with others,” says Dr. Gordon-Elliott.
 “That said, if your team loses, carve out time to mourn the experience.
 Acknowledge your sadness, but know that there’s a community of fans who are equally sad.
-Remember, there’s always next year.”
+Remember, there’s always next time.”

 At A Glance